kamillus/kamillus.github.io/_posts/2015-11-09-hadoop-and-python.markdown

 date:   2015-11-09 21:44:20
 categories: hadoop, python, mapreduce
 ---
 Hadoop is a powerful framework accomodating distributed processing through map/reduce jobs.
 Hadoop comes with Java api's, but how do you use it with python, ruby, or other languages?
-As it turns out, you can use other languages with Hadoop by utilizing piping (if you know unix piping, then this will seem familiar).
+As it turns out, you can use other languages with Hadoop by utilizing the streaming library Hadoop provides (if you know unix piping, then this will seem familiar).

 ## Set up ##